Trianon Mosque: Architecture

-Built with brick and stone, Trianon Mosque is a building with a simple rectangular plan, and an octagonal dome.
+Built with brick and stone, the former Trianon Mosque is a building with a simple rectangular plan, and an octagonal dome.
 Its entrance has an arched, colonnaded porch sheltered by three smaller domes; to the west of the building there used to be a small courtyard, which is not preserved today.
-Due to its various usage throughout history, the building has undergone many changes from its original form.
-The mosque is simple, without special features, tributes, decorations or large minarets (the minaret was not preserved).
+Due to its various uses throughout history, the building has undergone many changes from its original form.
+The former mosque is simple, without special features, tributes, decorations or large minarets (the minaret was not preserved).
 In order to serve the needs arising from the new functions, false ceilings were added in 1915, thus covering the domes, internal staircases and reinforced concrete mezzanine.
-Today Trianon Mosque is not entirely visible, since a part of the lower part of the building has been buried as the soil rose, while the narthex with the columns has been covered with a wall.
+The architectural elements of the former mosque are no longer entirely visible, since a part of the lower part of the building was buried as the soil rose, while the narthex with the columns was covered with a wall.

 Ottoman traveller Evliya Çelebi who visited Nafplio recorded the existence of three mosques, two on the market place, and described them both as stone mosques with brick domes, and a minaret made of stone as well.
-Trianon Mosque is located about 100 meters from the Agha Pasha Mosque, most commonly known as the Vuleftikon Mosque, on the other side of the Syntagma Square.
+The former Trianon Mosque is located approximately 100 m from the Agha Pasha Mosque, commonly known as the Vuleftikon Mosque, on the other side of the Syntagma Square.
 It is aligned with the Qibla on the 132° 44'.